 So, who’s to be blamed here?
 The user who was socially engineered or the person or people responsible for the blunder of storing admin credentials?

 It’s a question that’s very difficult to answer without knowing the entire picture.
-While both are responsible for the end result, the damage would have been greatly minimized if the right measures for storing sensitive information had been taken.
+While both are responsible for the end result, the damage would greatly minimized if the right measures for storing sensitive information taken.

 A lot of cybersecurity frameworks and policies explicitly suggest not storing admin credentials, and they do so for a reason.

 So, what does it mean to you & us?